RobertGalassi/KozmicBlue/README.md

 3. The simulation will calculate and display the orbital parameters
 4. An animated visualization will show the resulting orbit with a dynamic trail

-The program provides a valuable educational tool for understanding how fundamental physical laws shape the possibility of stable planetary systems.
+The program provides a valuable educational and research tool for understanding how fundamental physical laws shape the possibility of stable planetary systems and, consequently, the potential for life to emerge in alternative universes with different gravitational physics.